PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ## Jetson Network Setup

-After flashing the Jetson it will reboot to the login screen (skipping recovery mode).
-You could login using the credentials defined in SDK manager.
+After flashing the Jetson it will reboot to the login screen (though this won't be obvious unless you already have an external monitor connected).

-Only for the first time after flashing this auto booting is hapening.
-If you want it to happen always, you can disconnet the Jetson board power and put the switch back to EMMC.
-This will ensure the baord will boot into the firmware always.
+Note that with the switch in recovery mode position, recovery mode is only skipped the first reboot after flashing!
+Disconnect power from the Jetson board and move the small sliding switch from recovery mode back to EMMC.
+This ensures that in future the Jetson will boot into firmware instead of recovery mode.

 The diagram below shows how you can connect your Jetson carrier board with external keyboard, display and mouse.
 This step is needed so that we can configure the network connection.